-• Press to seek to the previous track of the current disc.
-If the beginning of the disc is reached, the CD player seeks to the beginning of the last track on the beginning of the last track on the current disc and begins playing.
+• Press \blacktriangleleft to seek to the previous track of the current disc.
+If the beginning of the disc is reached, the CD player seeks to the beginning of the last track on the current disc and begins playing.

 • Press > to seek forward to the next track of the current disc.
 After the last track has been completed, the first track of the current disc will automatically replay.